jtagaca/GetToKnowMeMoreApp/README.md

 ## About

-Get To know Me More is an AI based app that allows you to ask questions verbally to an AI and will answer your questions about me.
+Get To Know Me More is an AI-powered app that allows you to ask AI questions about me to learn more about my personality and professional history.
+The AI will then respond with relevant information.

 ## Context

-This is a project that uses Alan AI to answer questions about me.
-Which contains predeifned answers on a number of topics.
-But in order to show modal I open then modal as a visual aid to help the user understand the answer that the AI has provided.
+Alan AI is used in this project to answer questions about myself.
+This is done by including pre-programmed responses to various topics.
+Furthermore, once the AI sends the current question it believes the user has asked, it opens a modal help as a visual aid to help the user understand the answer provided by the AI.
+This project uses React for the front end and GitHub pages to deploy the app.

 ## Test the site?